TheVioletBaron/GA_and_PBIL/README.md

 8. Desired number of iterations (start with 100)

-After placing each of those arugments after python3 Driver.py all in one line seperated by spaces, press enter and you should soon see outputs with the results.
+After including each of those arugments after python3 Driver.py all on one line seperated by spaces, press enter to run the program and your command shell will print the results.

 Example arugment line: python3 Driver.py g t3pm3-5555.spn.cnf 50 r 1p .01 .7 100